Skip to content

 Do I Need Mikawa Nagura to Hone My Razors?

 Do you really need these stones?
-No. Whether you use synthetic stones, or natural stones, the Mikawa Nagura progression could be replaced by a stone progression with appropriate grits.
-If we use the common Botan -> Tenjyo -> Mejiro -> Koma -> Awasedo progression, we could instead replace it with something like this:
+No. Whether you use synthetic stones or natural stones, the Mikawa Nagura progression could be replaced by a stone progression with appropriate grits.
+If we use the common Botan -> Tenjyo -> Mejiro -> Awasedo progression, we could instead replace it with something like this:

 Nothing about the Mikawa Nagura progression is magic.
 What they do provide is a rating system that the inexperienced user can follow.
-Being able to know if the sample of Binsui, Ikarashi, Aizu, or Suita can function as your steps requires guidance or experience, often times luxuries new users do not have.
+Being able to know if the sample of Tsushima Nagura or Suita can function as your steps requires guidance or experience, often times luxuries new users do not have.
 The Mikawa Asano Nagura allow the average person to buy a progression and get fantastic results.

 The price per gram has gone up considerably for these Nagura as they become scarce, often competing outright with really nice 4/5 or 5/5 base stones.
-Anyone could get a fantastic shave with a nice 4/5 or 5/5 stone with slurry built up from a #1200 Atoma diamond plate and some time.
-It may not go as fast as using a Nagura progression, but your end result will be the same.
-This is especially true since you would finish before stropping with that very same 4/5 or 5/5 slurry, even after using the Nagura progression.
-Only you can decide if you think the Nagura are worth it for you.
+At such a price, the value of a mikawa nagura is debatable versus spending more time on the stone with a tomo nagura, diamond plate nagura, etc. Only you can decide if you think the Nagura are worth it for you.

 My Nagura Is Missing a Layer/Strata Designation.
 What Is It?